 To help with your decision, we’ve rounded up a list of first look photo pros and cons, plus options in case you’ll need to compromise with your partner.

 1. Pro: You save time by taking the bulk of your photos together before the ceremony.

-5. Pro: If you're worried about crying at the altar, you can get your tears out of the way before.
+5. Pro: You can get your tears out before the ceremony.

 6. Con: You have to get up earlier.

-Do a first read and/or a first touch like the couple in the video below did, and like this couple did.
+- Do a first read and/or a first touch like the couple in the video below did, and like this couple did.

 - Or consider doing your first look without your veil or other accessories to not give away the whole look.
 Then add the finishing touches before your ceremony as a sweet surprise for your partner.